Skip to main content

 # etc.

-Note that not all authentication methods are supported when using table formats on Google Cloud Storage:
+Note that not all authentication methods are supported when using Delta table format on Google Cloud Storage:

 Table format merge support (experimental)